 How to get there: you can easily reach the Sheikh Zayed Grand Mosque by public transport, bus 54 and 94 run often and take approximately 30 minutes from the Al Wahda bus station.

 Opening hours: the Sheikh Zayed Grand Mosque is open to non-Muslims Saturday to Thursday, and from late afternoon onwards on Friday, except during Ramadan.

-How to dress: both men and women are asked to wear loose-fitting conservative clothing (no shorts, short skirts, crop tops, etc).
+How to dress for the Sheikh Zayed Grand Mosque: both men and women are asked to wear loose-fitting conservative clothing (no shorts, short skirts, crop tops, etc).
 You need to take off your shoes before entering the mosque.
 If you’re not already dressed appropriately, you’ll be asked to wear clothing provided by the mosque at the entrance.